aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/faqs/_index.md

 **A**: You can change the color of all table borders or just the border around the entire table.
 For changing all borders, please use the `getCellFormat` method from the [ICell](https://reference.aspose.com/slides/nodejs-java/aspose.slides/icell/) interface.
 For the border of the entire table, you should iterate cells and change the color of the outer borders.

-**Q: What measure does Aspose.Slides for Java use to place pictures?**
+**Q: What measure does Aspose.Slides for Node.js via Java use to place pictures?**

 **A**: The coordinates and sizes of all shapes on the slides are measured in points (72 dpi).